IBM/ibm-satellite-storage/config-templates/redhat/ocs-local/4.6/README.md

     $ ibmcloud resource service-key-create cos-cred-rw Writer --instance-name noobaa-stor --parameters '{ "HMAC": true}'
     ```

-3. Get the regional public endpoint and the IBM COS location from the UI (Select the region closest to your cluster) or by running this command
+3. Get the regional public endpoint and the location of your IBM COS instance.
+You can get location & endpoint details from the [IBM COS documentation](https://cloud.ibm.com/docs/cloud-object-storage?topic=cloud-object-storage-endpoints) or by running the following command.
     ```
     $ curl https://control.cloud-object-storage.cloud.ibm.com/v2/endpoints | jq '."service-endpoints"."regional"'
     ```